BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: TEMPORARY**

-*The caster is able to infiltrate the mind of their target, rendering them powerless against the caster's commands.
-Often those who fall prey to this power will lose control of not just their mind, but their body as well.*

 This power targets one enemy model within range.
 The caster may move the target model up to half of its maximum Move distance.
 They can do this even if the model has already moved this turn.
 The move cannot force the target to jump, leap, climb, dismount or lie down, but can take them into difficult terrain, and even make them Charge an enemy.
 No Courage test is required to Charge Terror-causing foes.
 It can even force an unengaged victim to drop an object (but not wargear) that it is holding or to put on The One Ring (if they carry it).
 Once the target has finished the move, it may move no further that turn for any reason.
 Finally, the target suffers the effect of the Immobilise/Transfix magical power.

 **Channelled** — Additionally, while this power is in effect, the target will halve their Fight and Attacks characteristics (rounding up), and may not Strike if they win a Duel.